yochaigal/cairn/resources/adventure-conversions/where-the-wheat-grows-tall.md

 - **Sunstrike**: target takes 1d4 STR damage and must then make a WIL save or believe they are on fire.

 ### Poleviks
-6 HP, 1 Armor, 12 STR, 10 WIL, claws (d4), farm tools (d6), grasping roots
+6 HP, 1 Armor, 12 STR, 10 WIL, claws (d4), farm tools (d6)
 - **Grasping Roots**: target is engulfed by strangling roots.
-On their next turn they can must make a STR save be buried under ground.
+On their next turn, make a STR save or be buried under ground.

 ### Scarecrow Piotr
 9 HP, 1 Armor, 12 STR, 8 DEX, 18 WIL, claws (d6+d6)